 We may hold funds in investments, including money market funds, bank money market accounts and CDs or other accounts at third-party depository institutions.
 Continued or unusual declines in the financial markets could result in a loss of some or all of these funds.
-In particular, money market funds have recently experienced intense redemption pressure and have had difficulty satisfying redemption requests.
-As such, we may not be able to access the cash in our money market investments.
+In particular, money market funds have experienced intense redemption pressure in recent years and have had difficulty satisfying redemption requests.
+As a result, we may not be able to access the cash in our money market investments.
 In addition, current yields from these investments are minimal.